|Inverleith St Serf's Parish Church - Church

 Each term the young women of the Church come together for “time out” to enjoy one another’s company and this usually is hosted by the Minister.

 Drop in group for mothers and carers of children under 3.
 They meet during term time on Wednesdays from 10.00am to 12.00 noon in the Church Hall in Clark Road.
-There is an admission charge of £1 and all our welcome.
-Toys are provided, tea and coffee are free and a small charge is made for home made cake and biscuits.
+There is an admission charge of £2.50 and all are welcome.
+Toys are provided, tea, coffee and biscuits are included in the admission charge.
 It is run by a rota of volunteer church members.

 Coffee House meets in our halls on the last Friday of the month from 10.00 to 11.30am.
 Do come along and enjoy some home baking and good company.
 All welcome